lu7did/PixiePi/README.md

 The keyer transistor Q1 will benefit from a heat sink as well if long keying times are expected.

-A cooler can be activated using the GPIO 19 line, feed the cooler not from the Raspberry Pi board but from the +5V regulator or external power supply if used.
+A cooler can be activated using the GPIO24 line, feed the cooler not from the Raspberry Pi board but from the +5V regulator or external power supply if used.